Randy Slaugh

-Randy Slaugh (born October 3, 1987) is an American music producer and composer based in Salt Lake City, Utah.
-He has worked with artists such as Architects, Sleeping With Sirens, Skillet, The Amity Affliction, Periphery, Trace Cyrus, David Archuleta, TesseracT, Devin Townsend, and Four Year Strong, and is a member of Kscope's cross-continental music group White Moth Black Butterfly.
+Randy Slaugh (born October 3, 1987) is an American music producer and composer.
+He has worked with artists such as Jelly Roll, Skillet, Sleeping With Sirens, Yelawolf, Architects, The Amity Affliction, Periphery, David Archuleta, TesseracT, Devin Townsend, and Four Year Strong, and is a member of Kscope's cross-continental music group White Moth Black Butterfly.
 In recent years, he has worked on music for television series on Netflix, CBS, NBC, ABC, Hulu, Discovery, ESPN, VH1, and MTV, for video games such as Free Fire, and for ad campaigns for Bombas, NBA, Levi's, and KMC Wheels.
-Slaugh is a voting member of The Recording Academy, Sundance Institute, The Society of Composers & Lyricists and the Heavy Music Awards.
+Slaugh is part of the Producers & Engineers Wing Committee for The Recording Academy, and a member of the Sundance Institute, Music Producers Guild, Society of Composers & Lyricists and the Heavy Music Awards.

 Life and career

 Early years

 Randy Slaugh grew up in the suburb of Philadelphia, Pennsylvania playing music in alternative rock and post-hardcore bands.
 He began teaching himself audio production and later went on to study communication and advertising in college.
 While at college, Slaugh connected with audio engineer Ken Dudley and started learning more professional levels of production.